What is a Resources and Capabilities analysis?

 - What can this company do that no other can?

-When analyzing a company, 99% of professionals just check the numbers, balance sheets and state whether it needs a financial restructuring or not… That is all.
+When analyzing a Company, 99% of Professionals just check the Balance Sheet to decide if it is a good Company or not… That is all.

 A “Resources and Capabilities” analysis is a study about the potential of a company.